 The park is roughly the size of Israel and visitors are almost guaranteed to spot the “Big Five” in one day.
 However, given the popularity of the Kruger finding the sweet spot can be difficult without totally going broke.

 Kruger is the largest South African National Park and has one of the highest densities of wildlife of all the national parks.
 Kruger is home to approximately 517 birds, 147 mammals, and 118 reptiles.
+The best time to visit the Kruger National Park is during the dry season which lasts from May to October.
+June means that vegetarion is sparse making animals easier to spot, particularly around the watering holes.

 It’s not just Uluru that is special, but the entire Uluru-Kata Tjuta National Park.
 If you’ve ever wanted to visit a desert with flowering plants, and dingos calling in the night head to Uluru in June.